What date is the festival?

 I have a camping ticket – what do I get for this?

 Camping tickets allow 2 nights camping (small surcharge if bringing an RV or motor home) and admission to the festival on Saturday.
-These tickets also include the entertainment on Friday evening, an American pancake brunch on both Saturday and Sunday mornings, along with entertainment during this time (details tbc).
+These tickets also include the entertainment on Friday evening, an breakfast voucher on both Saturday and Sunday mornings, along with entertainment during this time (Songwriter’s Workshop on Saturday and an acoustic set from Louise Parker on Sunday!).

 What happens if I have bought a ticket but now can’t attend?